-Our Center for Informal Learning and Schools (CILS)—a collaboration with a number of universities and research agencies—was founded to develop a new generation of leaders (academics, researchers, and practitioners) who could better understand and support science learning across formal and informal settings.
-We have a decades-long commitment to art as a way of knowing about the natural world, reflected in our extensive arts programming as well as a recent Art as a Way of Knowing conference.
+As part of our advocacy for interactive STEM learning, we have a decades-long commitment to art as a way of knowing about the natural world, reflected in our extensive arts programming as well as a recent Art as a Way of Knowing conference.
 And our Tinkering Studio, which has a global reach through its professional networks and online resources, fosters learning through the process of making.

 Here are some of our programs and projects that advance ideas about learning.

-Visitor Research and Evaluation (VRE): The VRE group conducts research studies on learning in informal environments at the Exploratorium, as well as evaluation studies that inform and improve the exhibits and programs developed here.
-A variety of reports and publications produced by VRE are available online, along with information about VRE projects, such as GIVE (Group Inquiry by Visitors at Exhibits).
+- Visitor Research and Evaluation (VRE): The VRE group conducts research studies on learning in informal environments at the Exploratorium, as well as evaluation studies that inform and improve the exhibits and programs developed here.
+Hundreds of reports and publications produced by VRE are available online.

 Since 2008, CILS has received more than $10 million in federal and private foundation grants to lead a set of new projects and studies investigating how to strengthen connections between research and practice for both formal and informal educators, and for both researchers and practitioners.
 For example, we lead the federally funded Research+Practice Collaboratory, which works with universities and research agencies to develop new cultural models of the relationship between research and practice.
 And we developed the Relating Research to Practice website, which provides informal science educators with access to current peer-reviewed educational research studies.